nobiot/md-roam/README.md

 2. Remove the link, and see if it removes the backlink
 3. Create a new note in an external editor (such as iA in my iPad, then sync to my PC where I have Emacs -- real use for me); see if the next DB build adds that new note in.
 Test this for delete, too.

 With this commit, I'm also happy to see that `[[Title of a note]]` can be used to establish a backlink.
 This comes directly from Org-roam's function around "fuzzy links".
 It is in a fluid state at the moment (Org-roam project is working to revise how it works).
 I have noted my findings so far in issues [#37] and [#41].
 I will probably wait for the new changes to settle a bit, test them, and write up a bit more documentation in Md-roam for relevant functions.
+Currently, Org-roam adds "roam" to this, like `[[roam:Title of a note]]`.
+It establishes backlinks correctly, but it is not compatible with `markdown-follow-wiki-link-at-point`, so you cannot follow it as a wiki link recognized by Markdown-mode.

 ## Prerequisite